For Hardcore PC gamers, the term FPS is something that is always in the discussion.

 That being said, it varies from person to person.
 Some people can notice more frames, while others can’t.

-Below, we are going to look at the most common frame brackets that are used in the PC gaming in the modern day and age.
+Below, we are going to look at the most common frame brackets that are used in PC gaming nowadays.

 30 Frames Per Second

-When it comes to gaming, the FPS bracket starts from 30 frames per second, although this bracket is most commonly used in consoles.
+When it comes to gaming, the FPS bracket starts from 30 frames per second.
+This bracket is most commonly used in consoles.
 PS4, and Xbox One support games that run on 30 FPS.
 Some of the exclusive titles run on 60 frames per second, however.
 PC gamers, on the other hand, have always been against the 30 frames per second bracket.

 60 Frames Per Second